Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 - Distribute or sell the Software or derivatives as a standalone product
 - Provide the Software as a hosted service (SaaS/PaaS), including any multi-tenant hosted environment where third parties access functionality primarily provided by the Software
+- Use the Software to offer a product or service whose primary value is substantially identical to the Software itself (including "FoxML-as-a-service" or similar hosted offerings)
 - Publish or disclose source code derived from the commercial version
 - Remove or alter copyright notices
 - Claim authorship of the Software or its architectural design